How Do We Improve UX

 It was Aristotle that said, “The whole is greater than the sum of its parts.”
 In other words, when individual parts are connected together to form one entity, they are worth more than if the parts were in silos.
 Aristotle was applying this to mathematical equations but it allows us to interpret the difference between the customer experience (CX) and the user experience (UX).

 In this case, the whole is the customer experience and the individual parts are the user experience.
 And it makes sense that if the individual parts work well in a business, then the whole experience should be satisfying.
+That is why experience management is so important in business.

 Let’s look at a simple analogy of buying a bed online.
 Within a short space of time and without stepping out your door; you can pull up a bed store’s online app, browse through the mattresses they offer, do a price comparison, make your selection and pay for it.
 That’s the user experience.